Enter your figures and click Calculate. Results are estimates only — not financial advice.

 Convert between day rate, hourly rate and annual contract value.
 Enter any one — the rest update automatically.

 Employer National Insurance rose from 13.8% to 15% in April 2025, with the secondary threshold dropping from £9,100 to £5,000.
-This increased the cost of being inside IR35 by roughly £1,500–£3,000/year at typical contractor rates.
-Our calculator reflects these 2025/26 rates.
+This increased the cost of being inside IR35 or working through an umbrella company by £1,500–£3,500/year at typical contractor day rates.
+Both our inside IR35 calculator and umbrella calculator reflect these 2025/26 rates.

 Control: Does the client dictate how, when, and where you work?
 More control = more likely inside IR35.